Anupam-1068/Anupam-1068/README.md

 I enjoy turning ideas into reality.
 Here are a few projects I've been working on:

-# Team Project:
+### Team Project:

--[Allerta]( https://github.com/Allerta-allergen/Allerta) It is a web application that takes a list of ingredients or a photo of the ingredients label of a product, references them with a database of allergens, or user-defined allergens, then informs the user of potential allergens that may affect them, helping them avoid food allergy.
+- [Allerta]( https://github.com/Allerta-allergen/Allerta) It is a web application that takes a list of ingredients or a photo of the ingredients label of a product, references them with a database of allergens, or user-defined allergens, then informs the user of potential allergens that may affect them, helping them avoid food allergy.

-# Individual Project:
+### Individual Project:

--[Reservify](https://github.com/Anupam-1068/reservify-project)- It is a web application designed to simplify the process of booking study spaces and collaborative areas within educational institutions.
+- [Reservify](https://github.com/Anupam-1068/reservify-project)- It is a web application designed to simplify the process of booking study spaces and collaborative areas within educational institutions.
 It aims to provide a seamless and user-friendly experience for students, researchers, and professionals who need access to suitable study environments.
 - [Gallery App](https://github.com/Anupam-1068/photo-gallery-02.git): A gallery App using flutter.
 - [Library management System](https://github.com/Anupam-1068/library-management-system): A library management system with React and Spring Boot.
 - [SQL vs. Python data processing and data analysis](https://github.com/Anupam-1068/Indian-Premium-League): Compare Sql and Python while also analysing Indian Premeir League